 Release of student record information is generally not done at Sierra Nevada College without the expressed, written consent of the student.
 There are, however, some exceptions.

-For example, directory information includes the following, and may be released without the student’s consent: name, email address, major field of study, dates of attendance, place of birth, degrees and awards received, student’s participation in officially recognized activities, student athlete’s weight and height, and photographs (including ID pictures).
+For example, directory information includes the following, and may be released without the student’s consent: name, email address, major field of study, dates of attendance, place of birth, degrees and awards received, student’s participation in officially recognized activities, student athlete’s weight and height, photographs (including ID pictures), and videos.
 At anytime you have the right to withhold the release of directory information.
 Please note two important details when placing a Full Confidentiality block on your record:

 - The College receives many inquiries for directory information from a variety of sources outside the institution, including friend’s parents, relatives, prospective employers, the news media and honor societies.
 Placing a Full Confidentiality block on your record will preclude release of such information, even to those people.